rockcarver/frodo/.github/README.md

 ## Limitations

-`frodo` can't export passwords (including API secrets, etc), so these need to be manually added back to an imported tree or alternatively, export the source tree to a file, edit the file to add the missing fields before importing.
-Any hard dependencies _other than_ scripts and email templates, needed for a journey/tree, must also exist prior to import, for example inner-trees and custom nodes.
+`frodo` can't export passwords (including API secrets, etc), so these need to be manually added back to imported configuration or alternatively, edit the export file to add the missing fields before importing.

 ## Installing